aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Good architectures are centered on use cases so that architects can safely describe the structures that support those use cases with **no commiting to frameworks, tools, and other environments issues**.
 The first concern of an architect is to make sure that the building is usable – not to ensure that the house is made of bricks.
 Yes, using bricks do matter, but they should not be in the center of the architecture.

 A good architecture allows decisions about frameworks, etc to be deferred, revisited and changed.
 Frameworks are options to be left open.
 A good architecture **emphasizes the use cases and decouples them from peripheral concerns**.

+#### BUT WHAT ABOUT THE WEB?

+Is the web an architecture?
+Does the fact that your app is delivered on the web dictate the architecture of your system?
+Not.
+The web is a delivery mechanism – an IO device.
+Your system architecture should be ignorant about how it will be delivered: a web app, or a console app, or a thick client app, etc.